There is a new and excitingly different series on Sky1 and Sky1 HD coming to your screens in April 2011.

 I went into the shop rescued the pigeon, to the delight of all the terrified shop staff and customers. (why do so many people have this fear of pigeons?)
 But before the pigeon was released it was also given a short interview by the director who had filmed the whole thing.
 A touch surreal.

 You are never sure how they will portray you especially as it is a humorous and entertaining program.
-I will be cringing before our shows.
 I am briefly in episode one however Louise and I are mainly in episode three and six.
 Louise is the one with the doggy creche and her own Daccies and I am the behaviourist/doglistener in the show.

 I went to the premier up in London.
 It was very funny.
 My thanks to the crew and the directors who made it all such fun, and to the croissants (the crew will know what I mean).
-The first show goes out on Wednesday the 8th of April 2011.
-See a taster below.
+The first show went out on Wednesday the 8th of April 2011.